Lucien-Stephane-Ld/project-06-data-description-prediction/README.md

 * **SO** = Southern Company is an American gas and electric utility holding company based in the southern United States (??)
 * **DIJA** = Dow Jones Industrial Average Stock Prices
+* **QQQ** = Invesco QQQ ETF gives you access to a diverse group of cutting-edge Nasdaq-100 companies

 ## Chart/Widgets ideas: